-In the event that you believe a parking citation was issued to you in error, or you wish to dispute the citation, a parking appeal must be filed at the University Police office for $10 within 14 days of the citation issuance.
-No appeals will be accepted after 14 days.
+In the event that you believe a parking citation was issued to you in error, or you wish to dispute the citation, a parking appeal must be filed at the University Police office within 14 days of the citation issuance.
 You may pick up the appeal form at the University Police office and take it with you to complete, but it must be turned in within 14 days of the citation issuance.
-Payment of the $10 appeal fee is due when the form is turned in.
-Should your appeal be granted, the $10 appeal fee will be refunded.
-If your appeal is denied, the fee is not refunded.
+There is no fee to file the appeal.
+If your appeal is granted, the citation will be voided.
+If it is not granted, the citation must be paid within 14 days of the notification.

 Citation appeals are reviewed by the Chief of Police, who then decides to void the citation or to pass the appeal to the Parking Appeals Committee.
 The Committee is made up of faculty, staff and students.
 They review parking appeals once a semester (in May and in December), so be aware that it could take up to six months for you to receive a decision.
 The citation in question is frozen until a decision is made and will not double.
 Decisions of the Committee are final and may not be appealed again.

 If your appeal was reviewed by the Committee and denied, you will then have fourteen days to pay the citation at the original fine.
 If not paid within 14 days, the citation will double.
 Failure to pay the citation within 30 days may result in a student hold being placed on your records and/or a suspension of vehicle registration through the WI Department of Transportation.